 The result was what is sometimes called “The Houseboat Wars”, as anchor-outs were forced to move their boats into the harbors and connect to sewers and utilities.
 Some resisted, and to this day there are resentments about how County personnel enforced the regulations.

 There are as many interpretations of that era as there are residents, but in my view much was lost and much was gained.
 Lost was a free-wheeling creative community that had spawned talented artists, writers and musicians for decades — many of the people remained but they felt that the curtailment of so many freedoms took away something very special.

-	On the plus side, the fringe of the maritime community where violence had started to flare was brought back under control, and the improvements in sanitation made low tide once again a tolerable time to open your windows.
+On the plus side, the fringe of the maritime community where violence had started to flare up was brought back under control, and the improvements in sanitation made low tide once again a tolerable time to open your windows.

-	Today the floating homes community — with everything from a floating mansion to a pier where most residents are working artists on low incomes — is a source of great pride in the City, and the subject of international admiration for its architecture.
+Today the floating homes community — with everything from a floating mansion to a pier where most residents are working artists on low incomes — is a source of great pride in the city, and the subject of international admiration for its architecture.

 Seminal 1960’s and 1970’s musicians like the Redlegs’ Joe Tate still play regularly in Sausalito, giving us continued ties back to those eras.

 In 2008 we founded OurSausalito.com.
 We’re doing our best to make that Sausalito history date memorable and worth celebrating, too!